sassoftware/sas_kernel/sas_kernel/Readme.md

 * NBgrader for academic use of Juypter

 ## Install
-To sucessfully use the SAS Kernel you must have each of the following:
+To successfully use the SAS Kernel you must have each of the following:
 * [SAS version 9.4 or above](http://www.sas.com)
 * [Jupyter](http://jupyter.org)

     * Jupyter has a number of dependencies.
-The quickest path to get up an running, in my opinion, is to use [Anaconda Python](http://docs.continuum.io/anaconda/index)
+The quickest path to get up and running, in my opinion, is to use [Anaconda Python](http://docs.continuum.io/anaconda/index)
 * [Python 3](http://www.python.org)

 ## Improving Usability
-There are a few NBExtensions that have been created to make working with Jupypter notebooks more productive.
+There are a few NBExtensions that have been created to make working with Juypter notebooks more productive.
 These are largely the result of pain points from my use of SAS Kernel for programming tasks.
 The extensions can be found [here]().
 The list includes:
 * SAS Log -- which show the SAS log for the last executed cell or the entire log since the last (re)start of the notebook
-* SAS Explore -- which gives a list of the assigned librarys (LIBNAMES) and the DATA Sets (MEMNAME) within them.
+* SAS Explore -- which gives a list of the assigned libraries (LIBNAMES) and the DATA Sets (MEMNAME) within them.
 * SAS Tasks --

 ## Jupyterhub